Author: Zuguang Gu ( firstname.lastname@example.org )

 partitioning with cola, you only need to run following code:

 # code only for demonstration mat = adjust_matrix(mat) # optional rl = run_all_consensus_partition_methods(mat, mc.cores = ...) cola_report(rl, output_dir = ..., mc.cores = ...)

 NAs are removed.
 Rows with very low variance are removed.

-NAvalues are imputed if there are not too many in each row.
+NAvalues are imputed if there are less than 50% in each row.
 Outliers are adjusted in each row.
-This step is optional.